 Summary of Q2.1.2: Almost all companies share the same common understanding for Q2.1.2.
 Therefore following is proposed:

-Proposal#2.1.2a: RRC_IDLE and RRC_INACTIVE UEs shall monitors for SI update notification in its own paging occasion every DRX cycle.
+Proposal#2.1.2a: RRC_IDLE and RRC_INACTIVE UEs shall monitor for SI update notification in its own paging occasion every DRX cycle.

-Proposal#2.1.2b: If RRC_CONNECTED UE is not provided with updated SI through dedicated signalling then the UE monitors for SI update notification in any paging occasion.
+Proposal#2.1.2b: RRC_CONNECTED UE monitors for SI update notification in any paging occasion unless the updated SI is provided through dedicated signaling.

 Question 2.1.3: Do companies share the common understanding to adopt the LTE concept of modification period for SI update?